Client

 My role

-As the Lead Service Designer for BP Pulse I was responsible for conducting customer research, liasing with key stakeholders to understand business requirements, designing a new combined charging app and working with different departments to ensure a smooth experience across all touch points both physical and digital.
+As the Principal Service Designer for BP Pulse I was responsible for conducting customer research, liaising with key stakeholders to understand business requirements, designing a new combined charging app and working with different departments to ensure a smooth experience across all touch points both physical and digital.

 The process